resources image

 Simplicity and Honor

-Jewish funeral and burial often happens within 24-48 hours after someone has died.
-In the book of Bereishit in the Torah, the five books of Moses, it is written that God says to Adam “For dust you are, and to dust you shall return” (Genesis 3:19).
+Jewish funeral and burial often happens within 24–48 hours after someone has died.
+In the book of Bereishit in the Torah, the five books of Moses, it is written that God says to Adam, “For dust you are, and to dust you shall return” (Genesis 3:19).
 We learn from this the importance of returning to the earth naturally, as soon as possible and in a way that will not inhibit us from becoming one with the earth again.
 This means that Jewish burial does not include embalming, jewelry, metal as part of a casket, or clothing other than the traditional burial garments, tachrichim.

 Funeral

 Jewish funerals have evolved over the last four thousand years.
 A funeral service can be conducted anywhere and be crafted for the loved ones and the deceased.
 One might choose to incorporate music, video, singing, or other meaningful rituals into a service.
-Out of respect for the deceased, Jewish funerals do not include a viewing and the casket remains closed.
+Out of respect for the deceased, Jewish funerals do not include a viewing, and the casket remains closed.

 What distinguishes a Jewish funeral are these core elements:

-• Tehillim / Psalms: Psalms are a foundational Jewish text, a book of 150 poems written between humans and the divine.
-They are often viewed as a way to give voice to shared human experience and assist us with finding solace and healing.
+• Tehillim — Psalms: Psalms are a foundational Jewish text, a book of 150 poems written between humans and the divine.
+They are often viewed as a way to give voice to shared human experience and assist us in finding solace and healing.
 At a funeral service, Psalms are recited to help mourners navigate their grief and implore the divine to ease the transition of the deceased’s soul from this world to the next.

 Burial

 • K’vurah / Burial: In the presence of all in attendance, the casket is lowered into the ground.
 The final kindness for the deceased is for the mourners to begin shoveling earth into the grave.
 All who are present are welcome to join.
 The shovel is not handed from person to person but is placed back into the ground for each person to pick up.
-The ritual is completed when the casket is covered.
+The ritual is completed when the casket is covered with earth.